spryker/spryker-docs/docs/marketplace/user/back-office-user-guides/202106.0/marketplace/merchants/managing-merchants.md

 ![approving-and-denying-merchants](https://spryker.s3.eu-central-1.amazonaws.com/docs/User+Guides/Back+Office+User+Guides/Marketplace/Merchants/approving-and-denying-merchants.png)

-## (De)Activating merchants
+## Activating and deactivating merchants

 Activating or deactivating the merchant indicates whether the merchant profile page, product offers, and merchant products are available in the Storefront or not.
 To activate the merchant, click **Activate** in the *Actions* column of the *Merchants* page.

 {% info_block infoBox "Info" %}

-You can deactivate the merchant by clicking Deactivate on the *Merchants* page in the Actions column.
+You can deactivate the merchant by clicking Deactivate on the *Merchants* page in the *Actions* column.

 {% endinfo_block %}

 ![activating-and-deactivating-merchants](https://spryker.s3.eu-central-1.amazonaws.com/docs/User+Guides/Back+Office+User+Guides/Marketplace/Merchants/activating-mechants.png)